This blog may contain affiliate links. Read our disclosure policy for more info.

 Let’s talk altitude!

-The altitude in Peru varies, however, most of the best treks involve some sort of high altitude trekking.
+The altitude in Peru varies, however, most of the best treks involve some sort of high-altitude trekking.
 This is the first thing that separates trekking Peru from other mountainous regions in the world.

-With treks pushing the 6000 m (20,000 ft) mark, being prepared for the conditions that present themselves at those altitudes is very important!
+With treks pushing the 6,000 m (20,000 ft) mark, being prepared for the conditions that present themselves at those altitudes is very important!

-Here are some things you need to know about high altitude trekking in Peru:
+Here are some things you need to know about high-altitude trekking in Peru:

-Lack of Apatite
+Lack of appetite

 I suffered this on an 8-day trek while hiking in Peru.
-I had no apatite due to the altitude and a minor stomach bug.
+I had no appetite due to the altitude and a minor stomach bug.
 If I had stopped eating (like I wanted to) I may not have been able to finish the hike.

 So, if you’re trekking in Peru at high altitudes and don’t feel hungry but haven’t eaten in a while, make yourself eat!
-It’s important to eat enough when trekking and the lack of apatite is just the altitude fooling you!
+It’s important to eat enough when trekking and the lack of appetite is just the altitude fooling you!

-Altitude Sickness
+Altitude sickness

 Altitude sickness is one very important factor to consider because in extreme circumstances it can be life-threatening.
 There are many ways to avoid or manage altitude sickness when trekking in Peru.